shohanjh09/architect-in-progress/Database/SQL/transactions-and-ledger-design.md

 # Transactions & Ledger Design (Deep Dive)

 This guide explains database transactions, isolation, deadlocks, and the ledger pattern for financial systems.
-Each section includes clear explanations, trade-offs, and practical SQL examples.
+Each section includes clear explanations, trade-offs, practical SQL examples, and diagrams for visual understanding.

 ---